 — Kimberly McCreight, New York Times bestselling author of Reconstructing Amelia.

 “A propulsive, soulful novel about heat of all kinds: the sultry oppressiveness of a bayou summer, the searing power of first love and of religious fervor, the sweaty euphoria of sports, the unpredictable crackle of adolescence.
 Parssinen’s storytelling grabs, her characters haunt.”

-— Maggie Shipstead, author of Astonish Me and Seating Arrangements
+— Maggie Shipstead, New York Times bestselling author of Astonish Me and Seating Arrangements

 “Rapturous…all-consuming…like a deft Texas two-step, Parssinen’s work swings through local terror and youthful awakening.”